Student research project

 Related methods, skills or technologies

-This project is suitable for an Honours or PhD student and would involve the use of cell culture techniques, immunocytochemistry, animal models, molecular imaging, chemistry, flowcytometry, molecular biology, data analysis and Western blots.
+This project is suitable for a Masters, Honours or PhD student and would involve the use of nanotechnology, molecular imaging, preclinical imaging, CT, MR, biotechnology, and recombinant protein design and production.